 IDC predicts services, including professional and support services for infrastructure and software, will grow at a CAGR of 22.7 percent.
 It forecasts that infrastructure — consisting of computing, networking, storage infrastructure, and other data center infrastructure-like security — will grow at a CAGR of 21.7 percent and will account for roughly half of all spending through 2019.

 “The ability to leverage big data and analytics to develop an integrated view of customer activities and business operations will provide competitive differentiation to companies across industries,” Jessica, Goepfert, program director for IDC’s Global Technology and Industry Research Organization, said recently.
 “However, in addition to the huge opportunities, big data presents some significant risks.
 Digital transformation (DX) will drive “everything that matters in IT” over the next several years.
 Succeeding in what IDC calls the DX economy means using technologies such as mobile, cloud, big data analytics tools, IoT, AI, and robotics to “create competitive advantage through new offerings, new business models, and new customer, supplier, and distributor relationships,” according to Frank Gens, IDC’s chief analyst.

 - By 2020, almost 50% of IT budgets will be tied into DX (digital transformation) initiatives.

-- Even with rapidly evolving technologies and platforms, it is doubtful if all of the available data be analyzed nor it would be required, some experts said.
+- Even with rapidly evolving technologies and platforms, it is doubtful if all of the available data can undergo analysis, nor would it be necessary, as per some experts.
 What is important is whether the relevant data is identified and analyzed for the benefit of stakeholders.